-Recognizing the bridge you are about to adjust can be helpful.
-But the science behind the tremolo bridge is identical among most designs.
+Recognizing the bridge you are about to adjust is helpful.
+But the science behind the tremolo is identical among most designs.

-The effect produced by a floating bridge is called vibrato, and this is something that we will be referring to throughout the article.
+The effect produced by a floating bridge is called vibrato.
+This is something that we will be referring to throughout the article.

 Tools That Are Needed